 Weather conditions must be perfect, concrete trucks and building inspectors must show up on time, and productivity must be high to achieve this goal.
 Depending upon the degree of difficulty in connecting the roof of the addition to the roof of the house, the three of us would complete the rough framing and roofing by the end of week two.

 Weeks three and four find multiple contractors and inspectors on site.
 Plumbers, HVAC mechanics, electricians, insulators are all working like well-oiled machines if the scheduling is perfect.
 If you do this work yourself and fail your inspections, you'll spend extra time and money redoing work already in place.

 Week five is generally reserved by the drywall contractor.
 Even a job as small as yours will consume five days to hang, tape, finish, and sand the drywall.
 You can possibly shave two days off this if you use rapid-setting-type joint compounds.
 Beware! - setting type joint compounds are not rookie friendly.

 Weeks six and seven on my job would find myself and my crew, the tile setter, flooring people, and the painter all trying to work in unison to bring the job to a close.
 Invariably work would stretch into the eighth week.

 Do the math.
-You will quickly see that a typical room addition project can consume well over 1,000 hours of work when you add up all the workers' time cards.
-Even if you work at peak productivity for 60 hours a week, you will fall short by nearly 800 hours!
+You'll quickly see that a typical room addition project can consume well over 1,000 hours of work when you add up all the workers' time cards.
+Even if you work at peak productivity for 60 hours a week, you'll fall short by nearly 800 hours!
 Go give your wife a hug and get that wild look out of your eyes!

 Okay, okay.
 I know, some of you still want to try to do the room addition yourself.
 Here is a great book that may help you!
 Working Alone is a unique book packed with more than 50 innovative tips and techniques.